ashlinaronin/shoes/README.md

 to keep the number of template files to just three- one for all stores, one for an individual store, and one for an individual brand.
 When I get a chance I plan to implement a three-box phone number input system for better input validation.
-I also plan to fine-tune the CSS and
+I also plan to fine-tune the CSS.

 ## Setup
 * Clone this repository from GitHub